microsoft/api-guidelines/CONTRIBUTING.md

 }
 ```

-## Commit messages
-- Use the present tense: "Change ...", not "Changed ..."
-- Use the imperative mood: "Change ...", not "Changes ..."
-- Limit the first line to 72 characters or less
-- Reference issues and pull requests liberally

 ## Pull requests
 Pull requests serve as the primary mechanism by which contributions are proposed and accepted.
 We recommend creating a [topic branch][topic-branch] and sending a pull request to the `master` branch from the topic branch.
 For additional guidance, read through the [GitHub Flow Guide][github-flow-guide].